LeonimuZ/Podcastograph/README.md

-Podcastograph 0.1
+Podcastograph Theme 1.0
 =======

-Original assets for Podcastograph Theme.
-Used for Subversioning.
+A theme for media publishers.
+Feel free to adapt to your preferred CMS.